2022 West Coast Conference baseball tournament

-The 2022 West Coast Conference baseball tournament will be held from May 25 through 28 at Banner Island Ballpark in Stockton, California.
-The six team tournament winner will earn the league's automatic bid to the 2022 NCAA Division I baseball tournament.
+The 2022 West Coast Conference baseball tournament was held from May 25 through 28 at Banner Island Ballpark in Stockton, California.
+The tournament winner, the San Diego Toreros, earned the league's automatic bid to the 2022 NCAA Division I baseball tournament.

 Seeding

-The top six finishers from the regular season will be seeded one through six based on conference winning percentage.
-Teams 1 and 2 will have a bye into the double elimination bracket while 3 plays 6 and 4 plays 5 in a single elimination first round.
+The top six finishers from the regular season were seeded one through six based on conference winning percentage.
+Teams 1 and 2 received a bye into the double elimination bracket, while 3 plays 6 and 4 plays 5 in a single elimination first round.